UCSBCarpentry/2022-04-06-ucsb-r-geospatial/README.md

 You can do this by putting either Markdown or HTML pages in the website's root directory and styling them according to the instructions give in [the lesson template][lesson-example].

+There ARE extras for this lesson.
+How do we light them up?

 ## Installing Software